SharpenYourSword/peoplestring-parse.js/README.md

   { url: 'https://marysmith.com' })
 ```

-A peoplestring can contain just the name of the [work make for hire
+A peoplestring can contain just the name of the [work made for hire
 owner][WMFH].

 ```javascript